Vegetarian Mexican Burger

 1 cup of breadcrumbs

-1. Fry all the above ingredients except bread crumbs.
+1. Fry all the above ingredients (except bread crumbs and egg) in half the oil for a few minutes.

-2. Transfer into a food processor and pulse the ingredients together.
+2. Transfer into a food processor, add breadcrumbs and egg.
+Pulse the ingredients together until well combined.

 3. Shape into burgers and fry again till the outside is crispy